 How To Get a Fannie Mae HomePath Property

 If you decide to purchase a Fannie Mae HomePath property, you’ll have to go through the following steps.

 Find a Real Estate Agent

 The first step is to find an experienced agent you trust.
-To do so, ask friends and family for recommendations, and also browse reviews of agents in your local area.
-You can't purchase a HomePath property without a real estate agent.
+To do so, ask friends and family for recommendations and browse reviews of agents in your local area.
+You can’t purchase a HomePath property without a real estate agent.

 Browse HomePath Properties

 Visit HomePath.com to explore the various properties available to you.
 You can search by filters like price, zip code, and number of bedrooms.